Choral: Object-Oriented Choreographic Programming: Related Work, Discussion, and Future Work

 A way to achieve a more specific type for races could be to extend Choral types with existential quantification over role parameters.
 For example, we could write to express an instance of \code{S} located at some role \code{#D#} in the list \code{[#B#,#C#]} (i.e., \code{S@#D#} can be either \code{S@#B#} or \code{S@#C#}).
 With this type, we can write a more specific signature: method \code{com} returns a value of type \code{S@#B#} or of type \code{S@#C#}, but we cannot statically know which of the two types. \begin{chorlisting}*[][numbers=none] interface RaceDiChannel(#A#,#B#,#C#)<T@#X#> { <S@#Y# extends T@#Y#> S@#D# with #D# in [#B#,#C#] com(S@#A# m); } \end{chorlisting} Although there is some work on the use of existential quantification in simple choreography languages \citep{JY20}, its application and integration with a general-purpose language like Choral poses some challenges and design choices.
 For instance, should roles that lose the race in method \code{com} be blocked?
 If so, is this specific of this method or the standard interpretation of every method with an existential return type?
 These and similar questions beg for a thorough investigation and go beyond Choral.
-In fact, a satisfactory and general handling of races in choreographic languages is still missing.
+In fact, a satisfactory and general handling of races in choreographic programming languages is still missing.
+In addition to the ideas just proposed, useful inspiration to address this aspect might come from nondeterministic choice in choreographies~\citep{LGMZ08,M22} and choreographic languages for the verification of message passing parallel programs~\citep{VMLY22}.